-- Medical history should include co-morbidities arising out of amputation, necessity for use of ambulatory assistance, detailed examination reports of musculoskeletal and neurological conditions.
+- Medical history should include co-morbidities arising out of amputation, the necessity for use of ambulatory assistance, detailed examination reports of musculoskeletal and neurological conditions.

 - HCPCS codes and DME procedures along with modifiers in claims are crucial in DME billing and the description in the physician’s notes should match the codes selected by the prosthetist.